Gurinov scores 4, Stars rally to clinch series over Flames - WHIZ News

 The Stars, the third seed in the Western Conference, will play Colorado in the second round.
 It is the first time they have won playoff series in consecutive seasons since a four-year stretch from 1998-2001 that included their only Stanley Cup championship in 1999.

-It was only the sixth game in NHL playoff history where both teams had a three-goal lead.
-The Stars are the first to go from a three-goal deficit to a four-goal lead.
+It was only the sixth game in NHL playoff history where both teams had a three-goal lead, with the Stars the first team to go from a three-goal deficit to a four-goal lead.
 Their seven goals were also the most in a playoff game since the franchise moved to Dallas.

 The Flames, who won their best-of-five qualifying round series in four games against Winnipeg, have gotten to the conference quarterfinals only once (2015) in their eight playoff appearance since losing to Tampa Bay in Game 7 of the 2004 Stanley Cup Final.